 A few of you may remember that we launched SDNCentral at RSA 2012 when we sponsored SDN Security Seminars with Matt Davy and Chris Small from INCNTRE and Phil Porras from SRI International at the St Regis, SanFrancisco.

-For refresher, check out our posts on SDN Security over the last year:
+For refresher, check out our posts on SDN Security in 2012:

 - SDN2012 Security Seminar Wrap-Up

 - The Top Five Security Considerations for Software Defined Networking

 - Now Available – Slides from Real-World SDN Security Implications Seminar

 - Available: Real-World Security Implications of SDNs Seminar Slides (Business Track)

 - Interview with Phil Porras: Lack of Secure Controller Hurting OpenFlow?

 What to expect for SDN Security at this RSA 2013?

 - SDN Washing: look to hear your favorite network security vendors jump on the SDN bandwagon and announce that a number of their products support SDN.